1906-fsa-foxs-flames/capstone/README.md

 MTALens-- powered by the users, for the users

-Simple.
-Easy.
-Fast.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine soley for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local device soley for development and testing purposes.

 ## Prerequisites
 Install Expo on your phone or emulator-- only on iOS and Android.
 Sorry windows users.